Salazopyrin En-Tabs 500 mg gastro-resistant tablets

 5.2 Pharmacokinetic properties

-For SASP given as a single 3g oral dose, peak serum levels of SASP occured in 3-5 hours, elimination half life was 5.7± 0.7 hours, lag time 1.5 hours.
+For SASP given as a single 3g oral dose, peak serum levels of SASP occurred in 3-5 hours, elimination half life was 5.7± 0.7 hours, lag time 1.5 hours.
 During maintenance therapy renal clearance of SASP was 7.3± 1.7ml/min, for SP 9.9± 1.9 and AC-ME 100± 20.
 Free SP first appears in plasma in 4.3 hours after a single dose with an absorption half life of 2.7 hours.
 The elimination half life was calculated as 18 hours.

 Turning to mesalazine, in urine only AC-ME (not free ME) was demonstrable, the acetylation probably largely achieved in the colon mucosa.
 After a 3g SASP dose lag time was 6.1± 2.3 hours and plasma levels kept below 2µ g/ml total ME.
 Urinary excretion half life was 6.0± 3.1 hours and absorption half life based on these figures 3.0± 1.5 hours.
 Renal clearance constant was 125ml/min corresponding to the GFR.